iCodeIN/makestack/docs/device-side-javascript.md

 ## Major missing features
 - No global variables.
-    - You have to define constants like `LED_PIN` in the callback of `device.onReady`, not global scope.
+    - You have to define constants like `LED_PIN` in the callback of `device.onReady`, not in the global scope.
-    - We will implement this at some point.
 - No object literals.
 - No classes.
 - No standard libraries such as RegExp and JSON.
+- Block scope is not yet supported.

 ## Supported features
 ### Supported types